 \subsection{Feature-Level Contrast}

-Compared to the structure-level contrast, the feature-level contrast is relatively less explored, because the feature/attribute information is not always available in the datasets for academic use.
-However, in industry, the data is often organized in a multi-field format and a large number of categorical features such as the user profile and item category can be exploited.
-In general, this type of contrast can be formally defined as:
+Compared to structure-level contrast, feature-level contrast is relatively less explored due to limited feature/attribute information in academic datasets.
+However, in industry, data is often organized in a multi-field format, and a large number of categorical features such as user profile and item category can be used.
+Generally, this type of contrast can be formally defined as: